 Mastering Productivity as a Mother

-How do we create more in this content obsessed world?
-How do we generate more clients in such noisy markets and niches?
-How do we just produce more of what we want in our personal lives as well as professional lives?
+How do we effectively run households and juggle demanding careers?
+How do you we cultivate nurturing relationships with each of our children and nourish our marriages?
+How do we stay mentally and physically fit and make time for friends and family?
+In this content obsessed world how do we create more?
+How do we generate more clients in such noisy markets and niches if we run online businesses?
+How do we just overall produce more of what we want in our personal lives as well as in the trajectory of our careers?

 The world’s highest performers are meticulous about the intention they bring to their days.

 Often times the most successful people are only giving themselves one or two tasks of which to complete a day and once they get those done these are considered as a win.
 We have also learnt from high performance studies that those that celebrate small wins daily or weekly are much more likely to sustain happiness and fulfilment and enjoy the success they accomplish.
 Otherwise you could have daily or weekly goals and still feel disappointed with what you achieve as you are just letting life pass you by and not recognising what you are doing well.

 How Can Mums Become High Performers at Home?

 High performers have mastered the ability to identify what activity is their most needle turning activity, the one activity that will move them the furthest forward that day in the grand scheme of the overall project or business plan.
 Whereas as mothers we are trying to radically cross off as much as possible in the hopes of feeling better.
 But we don't need to put that much pressure on ourselves in order to achieve.
 The amount of tasks crossed of is not of importance, but rather the outcome of the tasks we complete.

 “It is hard to acknowledge your wins if you set yourself up to fail by overloading your schedule and multitasking.”